frodrik-froggo/nostrest/docs/ideas.md

 ## As entry of bridge: ##
 0) Get list of realays.
 1) Select n random relays.
 2) Send "HENLO" to pubkey of mint.
-(Ephemeral)
+(Ephemeral or request deletion)
 3) If you receive "ITSME" from pubkey of mint on a relay, it will contain a list of relays.
-Replace the initial list with this list (Ephemeral)
+Replace the initial list with this list (Ephemeral or request deletion)
 4) If you don't receive a ITSME, go to 1) chosing different set of relays.
 5) If you loose connection to a relay, remove it from list of relays and go to step 2

 always: only do things if list of relays is big enough (4-8)

 ## As exit of bridge: ##
 send IMOVED(oldrelay,newrelay) to tell the entry of the bridge that it closed the connection to one relay and opened it to another relay.
-(Ephemeral)
+(Ephemeral or request deletion)

 Assumption: If we have enough relays connected which are also connected to a mint, the requests will most likely arrive at the other side and the response will be seen by us. (see Two General's Problem)